nicolargo/glances/docs/api.rst

 Get all Glances stats::

     # curl http://localhost:61208/api/3/all
-    Return a very big dictionnary (avoid using this request, performances will be poor)...
+    Return a very big dictionary (avoid using this request, performances will be poor)...

 GET stats history
 -----------------